 How To Resolve Commercial Disputes

 Commercial disputes don’t always end up in court—in the majority of cases they resolve beforehand in mediation or arbitration.
-Huber Thomas & Marcelle can help you use alternative approaches to litigation to resolve a commercial dispute.
+Huber Thomas Law can help you use alternative approaches to litigation to resolve a commercial dispute.
 If these approaches fail, we’re ready to go to protect your interests.
 Here's what to expect.

 If at all possible, the best solution minimizes legal action.
 Direct negotiation is a good first step.
 This means reaching out and sitting down to discuss options, trying to reach a compromise that suits both parties.